ghc-proposals/ghc-proposals/proposals/0000-new-visible-forall.rst

 Motivation
 ----------

-The Visible ForAll awesome feature was added to GHC as an extension with ... a temporary syntax.
+The Visible ForAll awesome feature was added to GHC as an extension with ... an initial pre-proposal syntax.

 However, that syntax looks unappealing, and it feels unappealing; mixing it with other features makes it even less appealing.
 ::